G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ### When to avoid visitors

 If you already know the schema at compile time, prefer the generic `LogicalWriter<T>` / `LogicalReader<T>` APIs — they are simpler and more maintainable.

-### Casting arrays safely

-The `(TValue[])(object)array` cast pattern is safe when the visitor is invoked with the concrete `TValue` type that matches your stored array element type.
-Always ensure your stored arrays match the declared column types to avoid runtime exceptions.